 Suffering the symptoms of a cold is bad enough by day.
-At night, it can be worse, when blocked sinuses can make it so hard to breathe that you spend all night in a misery of tossing and turning.
+At night, it can be worse.
+Blocked sinuses can make it so hard to breathe that you spend all night in a misery of tossing and turning.

-Applied externally to the middle of the nose, nasal strips have an adhesive on one side and stiff and they’re really quite remarkable,” says David Neubauer, MD, associate director of the Johns Hopkins Sleep Disorders Center in Baltimore.
+Applied externally to the middle of the nose, nasal strips have an adhesive on one side.
+"They’re really quite remarkable,” says David Neubauer, MD, associate director of the Johns Hopkins Sleep Disorders Center in Baltimore.

 2. Take a Hot Shower Before Bed